Cloud sandbox

 • E2B charges per sandbox-minute; thane is free for personal use

-• E2B sandboxes are remote VMs; thane uses Landlock + seccomp on your local machine
+• E2B sandboxes are remote VMs; thane uses Landlock + seccomp on Linux and App Sandbox on macOS

 • thane includes a full terminal workspace (split panes, browser, workspaces) — E2B is an API-only service